Enjoy A Lucrative Salary And High Job Satisfaction While Extracting Insights From Data To Help Executives Make Business Decisions

 - What consulting, freelancing, and entrepreneurship look like for data scientists.
 This module will give you insights on how to transition into these career paths.
 It will also show what you should consider if you want to open your own company.

-As Soon As You Join DSS, You Will Also Get Immediate Access To The Following…
+As Soon As You Join, You Will Also Get Immediate Access To The Following…

 - A complete guide that provides practical information on the data scientist role and responsibilities, important industry topics, company culture, and more.
 You’ll enter the job search knowing exactly what you’re looking for and the expectations of your future employer.

-- The DSS describes what you’ll experience in a typical week – from identifying the problems you should solve to building a model and presenting your results to stakeholders.
+- The Data Scientist Career Library describes what you’ll experience in a typical week – from identifying the problems you should solve to building a model and presenting your results to stakeholders.
 Instead of entering your interview wondering what you don’t know, you’ll be prepared to ask important questions so you can determine if you’d accept a job offer from the company.

 - Discover what kind of position would best suit your academic background and personal interests and get important information on how to gauge a company’s data science culture.
 Insider tips will help you make savvy decisions as you vie for a data scientist opening.

-- Understand the make-or-break skills essential for data scientists so you know how to effectively position yourself.
-Discover how to translate your natural analytical skills into insights to solve the most complex problems of a company.
+- Understand the make-or-break abilities essential for data scientists so you know how to effectively position yourself.
+Discover how to translate your natural analytical knowledge into insights to solve the most complex problems of a company.

 - Detailed information on how to mine and analyze data and communication with decision-makers.
-With the DSS, you’ll gain knowledge that shows a potential employer that you’ve done your homework and you’re prepared for a successful transition into industry.
+With this program, you’ll gain knowledge that shows a potential employer that you’ve done your homework and you’re prepared for a successful transition into industry.

 - Understand the different positions that make up a data science team, how they are different, and how they overlap.
 As well as how these teams change depending on the size and industry of a company.